 Our favorite 5 Trail Runs in Austin, Texas

 This classic 7.5-mile trail takes you through an expansive trail system just minutes away from downtown Austin.
 The trail begins at Barton Springs near downtown and ends up at the Hill of Life.
 There are some nice elevation changes as you near the finish with a 250 ft. climb over the last ½ mile.

 This is a great trail run to really challenge the runner who wants a great way to start off their weekend.
 If the weather is warm feel free to jump into the creek if it is flowing.
 It is a great way to cool off and refresh you.

 2. Bull Creek Greenbelt

-Difficulty: Easy This 1.3 mile loop allows for some fast running due to the flatness of the trail.
-Bring the dog out for a nice easy run and enjoy.
-Be mindful, this trail can get pretty busy at times so be sure to get out there early to get a couple of loops in.
-This would be a great trail for those looking to run in a wooded area.
-It provides a nice canopy of trees for those hot summer runs.
-5. Hill of Life Difficulty: Hard This is a great area of the greenbelt to run if you are training for a course that has a fair amount of elevation changes.
+This is a great area of the greenbelt to run if you are training for a course that has a fair amount of elevation changes.
 This rocky climb provides 300 feet of elevation gain in just over ⅓ of a mile.
-Hill repeats are for sure to prep for whatever trail or road run that has some challenging climbs.
-What better way to start off your day than getting out on the Hill of Life to get your heart rate up and challenge yourself on some rocky terrain.
-This run will for sure challenge you in ways that you haven’t been challenged before.
+Hill repeats are for sure to prep for any trail or road run that has some challenging climbs.
+What better way to start off your day than getting out on the Hill of Life to get your heart rate up and challenge yourself on some rocky terrain?
+This run will surely challenge you in ways you haven’t been challenged before.
 A great getaway just minutes from downtown.